AshleyTuscano/MCC_Project-2018/README.md

 MCC_Project-2018

 In simple terms its an code for the remote controller to control a bot using arduino.
-The controller is and android device but extra hardware is required for the bot.
+The controller is an android device but extra hardware is required for the bot.
 Arduino code is also present in the Repository.

 Requirements: